edespino/cloudberry-site/docs/sql-stmts/create-server.md

 **`num_segments 'num'`**

-When `mpp_execute` is set to `'all segments'`, the Cloudberry Database-specific `num_segments` option identifies the number of query executors that Cloudberry Database spawns on the source Cloudberry Database cluster.
+When `mpp_execute` is set to `'all segments'`, the Apache Cloudberry-specific `num_segments` option identifies the number of query executors that Apache Cloudberry spawns on the source Apache Cloudberry cluster.
 If you do not provide a value, num defaults to the number of segments in the source cluster.

 Support for the foreign server `num_segments` option is foreign-data wrapper-specific.